tmedha/digitalheroes-sofdev-a/README.md

 **Weighted scoring.** A missing CSP and a missing Twitter card are not equally serious, so checks carry weights and warnings earn half credit.
 Category scores are reported alongside the overall score, since a site can be strong on SEO and weak on security.

+---

+## On the use of AI

+AI was used deliberately on this project in two roles: broadening the test suite, and pressure-testing my understanding of the concepts underneath it.
+Enumerating edge cases is exactly the work where an assistant earns its keep — cataloguing the ways a hostile origin can misbehave (redirect loops, a redirect carrying no `Location`, a body that streams past its declared length, a connection held open until the budget expires) and turning each into a fixture and an assertion is mechanical once the shape is clear, and it is the first thing to get cut by hand under time pressure.
+That breadth paid for itself twice, both times by catching something review would not have: the suite surfaced a word-count bug that only manifests on minified HTML, where adjacent tags with no whitespace between them were being glued into a single word; and probing the deployed service turned up a rate-limit bypass, where trusting the entire `X-Forwarded-For` chain let a client prepend its own address and rotate it for an unlimited budget.
+The second role was closer to a tutor than an author — interrogating _why_ a sliding-window counter beats a fixed window at the boundary, why redirects must be followed manually so every hop is re-checked against the SSRF guard rather than trusting `redirect: "follow"`, and why a cache needs single-flight protection or a burst of traffic for one cold URL arrives at the target site all at once.
+I set the scope, made the calls on what the service should and should not do, and verified every claim against the running deployment rather than taking it on trust; AI made it feasible to cover the edges properly and to understand each decision well enough to defend it.